VidushiS/PoliLean/README.md

 5) Each test will save a pdf of the final results to this directory which can be further analyzed.

 ### Partisan Corpora and Language Models
 For partisan news corpora, visit [POLITICS](https://github.com/launchnlp/politics).
 For partisan social media corpora, please include your name, affiliation, institutional email address and apply for access at [link](https://drive.google.com/file/d/1rtiHmv868NpmWYJ-09LPrpGtxoQR4HOL/view?usp=sharing).
-Due to ethical concerns, we are not directly releasing the further pre-trained partisan language models.

 ### Citation
 We based our project off of the paper below: